fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 This approach will not trigger in the event of internet disruption, and such detection would require additional business logic.
 If you have flawed backend application logic that results in a server crash, then you could trigger a false detection.
-The clientErrorHandler, either by default or with custom logic, is not intended to handle this scenario and will not trigger when the client aborts a request.
+The `clientErrorHandler`, either by default or with custom logic, is not intended to handle this scenario and will not trigger when the client aborts a request.